Enoch-Myers/Project-Maroon/UnityGame/Peghead/Assets/src/Isaac/StatsScreen/README.md

 2. Calculates a grade (from `F (<50%) to (98%<=) S+`) based on the `newLevelResult` stats.
 3. Displays the `newLevelResult.time`, `newLevelResult.lives`, and calculated grade on the stats screen with the `NEW HIGH SCORE` banner if the calculated grade is better than the old best grade.

-This method currently gets called by the `Finish_Line` class when the player reaches the end of a level.
+This method currently gets called by the `GameManager` class when the player finishes a level.